EXCLUSIVE: How Nigeria’s New Tax Act Will Affect Your Take-Home Pay – What You Need to Know NOW!

 How Much Will You Lose or Gain?

-Net Pay Comparison: Current vs. New Tax Bill
+Net Pay Comparison: Current vs. New Tax Law

 ANNUAL GROSS PAY MONTHLY GROSS PAY CURRENT NET PAY (MONTHLY) NEW NET PAY (MONTHLY) DIFFERENCE (MONTHLY) % CHANGE